THartmanOfTheRedwoods/Java-Assignment-010-F2023/README.md

 * Read the W3Schools page on class methods: [W3Schools Java Class Methods](https://www.w3schools.com/java/java_class_methods.asp)
 * In your own words, write a few sentences below explaining the difference between static and public methods in relation to a class.
+* A public method is one that can be accessed from outside the class in which it is defined.
+* A static method, on the other hand, belongs to the class itself rather than to any instance of the class.

 ## Part 3 - Dogs